pavanshettyhs-18/C-Programming/README.md

 ## 🙋 Why I Built This

 Hello!
-I'm **Pavan Shetty H S**, a CS student who spent months learning C for academics and placement preparation.
+I'm **Pavan Shetty H S**, a ECE student who spent months learning C for academics and placement preparation.
 The biggest problem I faced was that most resources either moved too fast, skipped memory concepts entirely, or gave textbook answers that didn't actually help in interviews.

 So I decided to document everything I learned — in my own words, with my own examples, with the mistakes I personally made highlighted so you can avoid them.
 This repository is the resource I wish existed when I started.